MasoniteFramework/docs/database/database-migrations.md

 ### Changing Columns

 There are two types of columns that we will need to change over the course of developing our application.
-These columns are normal columns like `string` and `int` which are very simple to change and there are foreign key columns that are slightly more difficult because of how Masonite handles those.
+Changing columns is extremely simple.
+If you're using MySQL 5.6.6 and below, see the caveat below.

 To change a column, we can just use the `.change()` method on it.
 Since we need to create a new migration to do this, we can do something like: